 - Subjects (other than those in the ibrutinib + JCAR017 combination therapy cohort) must have received previous treatment as follows:

-- receiving ibrutinib for at least 6 months with a response less than complete response/remission (CR) and have high-risk features as defined in inclusion criterion 5a
+- be receiving ibrutinib for at least 6 months with a response less than complete response/remission (CR) and have high-risk features as defined in inclusion criterion 5a

 - have BTK or PLCgamma2 mutations per local laboratory assessment, with or without progression on ibrutinib